simon-an/angular-ts-basic-training/slides/angular-day1/chapter6.md

 </details>

-## Exercise 6.2.2 safe.component subscribe to service and routeparam an get safe and its items
+## Exercise 6.2.2 safe.component subscribe to service and routeparam and get safe and its items

 <details><summary>safe.component.ts</summary>